Are you an abstinence-only organization?

 We are committed to a kind and compassionate response to every student.
 We are fully aware that the teen years can be challenging, particularly for LGBT+ students who don't feel accepted or supported.
 We work hard to be inclusive throughout our presentations so every student feels valued, emphasizing that the healthy relationship principles we discuss apply to any relationship.

-We take a lot of time in our presentations to define and identify the differences between a healthy and an unhealthy relationship.
-Part of that presentation includes talking about sexual assault and harassment.
+We take a lot of time in our presentations to define and identify the differences between healthy and unhealthy relationships.
+Part of that presentation includes talking about sexual violence in all its forms.
 We give age appropriate definitions, and make sure that students understand the seriousness of these occurrences.
-So they also know that they are not alone, we help students understand that it is also, sadly, very common (1 in 4 girls and 1 in 6 guys experience sexual assault before the age of 18).
+So they also know that they are not alone, we help students understand that it is also, sadly, very common (1 in 3 girls and 1 in 6 guys experience sexual assault before the age of 18).
 Our staff share our own stories when appropriate, and we always encourage students that talking with a counselor or therapist is an excellent choice in order to find healing and move toward healthy relationships.
 As always, students are encouraged to access the resources of the school counselor, school nurse or other trusted adults in the school or community.

 What do you say about pornography?

 The average age that most students (male & female) will see porn for the first time is between the ages of 8-11.
 It is not a matter of if your child sees porn, it’s a matter of when.
 (Note: Great resource for parents in talking to their kids about porn: Good Pictures, Bad Pictures).
-One of our partner organizations is Fight The New Drug (Fightthenewdrug.org).
-They are a trusted resource which helps us educate students about the dangerous and addictive nature of porn.
+The nonprofit organization, Fight The New Drug (Fightthenewdrug.org), is a trusted resource which helps us educate students about the dangerous and addictive nature of porn.
 The main message is this: Porn affects your brain; porn affects relationships; porn affects society.
 In class, we share information such as:

 Because over 88% of pornography depicts violence against women, watching porn fosters a rape culture which objectifies women and fuels sexual and domestic violence.